-We have recently (October 2012) aquired a new property for the school that needs a lot of renovation.
+We have recently acquired a new property for the school that still needs a lot of renovation.
 It is double the size of the previous school which is great for the students and allows the classes to fit the correct number of students and space for the staff to do their reporting effectively.

 Volunteers are needed for: